google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 <!--
 Realistically, energy level might depend on several factors (maybe coffee, time of day, and temperature).
 Now, our model needs to learn three weights (one for each input feature) and one bias.

 The concept of weights and biases is important to most machine learning models, even complex neural networks.
-The model uses data to learn how each input feature affects the output and how it learns a bias to linearly shift its predictions to fit the data.
+The model uses data to learn how each input feature affects the output and it learns a bias to linearly shift its predictions to fit the data.
 This is like shifting a y-intercept.

 Image Details:
 * [regression5.png](http://www.google.com): Copyright Google